 We also have an expectation of accountability.
 Students are held accountable for working to their highest potential to gain the skills and strategies that will help them to be successful.

-Our Family-Community Resource Center coordinator, Pat Roe, heads up efforts to connect families with our school.
+Our Family-Community Resource Center coordinator, Brenda Andrade, heads up efforts to connect families with our school.
 We work diligently to make connections to our neighboring middle and high schools, as well as to the greater community.
 We all know “it takes a village to raise a child.”

 At Marshall, we practice Advancement Via Individual Determination, or AVID.
 This means our staff, students and families are committed to giving our students the foundation they need to be ready for college and careers.
 Our focus is on building a framework that supports our students in the following areas: organization, instructional strategies, student success skills and partnerships.
 We became an AVID elementary school in 2013, and the college theme is evident throughout the building as all students in third through fifth grades engage in daily AVID activities.